- Ordering quantities are often the focus of supply chain planning as they directly impact the frequency with which things are done.

 An excellent place to start this analysis is to look at a straightforward ordering pattern.
 This occurs with a level demand, as is shown in the graphic below.

 Safety stock is one of the best-known concepts in supply chain management.
-Every MRP application and advanced planning application on the market has either a field for safety stock or can calculate safety stock.
+Every MRP application and advanced planning application on the market has either a safety stock field or can calculate safety stock.

 Notice that safety stock is not required because of lead-times or because of the volume of a forecast – it is because of the variability of either of these two components.

-The second most important thing to understand about safety stock is that variability is projected – it is probabilistic and, therefore, subject to error.
+The second most important thing to understand about safety stock is that variability is projected – it is probabilistic and, therefore, subject to error or, more specifically, variability.
 If the variability was predictable, a lower level of safety stock could be maintained – however, variability is generally not predictable.

 The reorder point tells the system when to reorder, while the economic order quantity tells the system how much to order; as such, they are necessarily highly integrated values.